Measles Outbreak 2019: What You Need To Know Now

 A: Good question.
-Measles IgM is fairly specific and should be valid as not likley positive in pooled immunoglobulin.
+Measles IgM is fairly specific and should be valid as not likely positive in pooled immunoglobulin.
 Measles IgG is another story of course.
-Measles PCR on respiratory sample with State Health Dept. is another option.
+Measles PCR on a respiratory sample with the State Health Dept. is another option.

 Q: I know you mentioned that adults are also at risk.
 Does that mean vaccinated adults can still contract measles?

 A: Yes, especially if they have waning immunity (e.g., got one MMR dose) or received an early generation vaccine in the 1960s.

 Q: Would it be possible for those elderly patients (and I mean 80-95y, born before the introduction of the MMR vacine) to contract measles?

 A: It is possible, but generally thought to be unlikely given the durable immunity was seen after native measles.
 That said, if infection again truly becomes widespread, I expect some with senescent immunity could be prone to developing infection.

 Q: describe the incubation period, and when a patient becomes contagious

 A: The incubation period tends to be 7-10d, and the patient is contagious before onset of the rash.